facebook/react-native-website/website/versioned_docs/version-0.73/new-architecture-library-android.md

 </TabItem>
 </Tabs>

 Please note that the **generated abstract class** that you’re now extending (`MyAwesomeSpec` in this example) is itself extending `ReactContextBaseJavaModule`.
-Therefore you should not use access to any of the method/fields you were previously using (e.g., the `ReactApplicationContext` and so on).
+Therefore you should not lose access to any of the method/fields you were previously using (e.g., the `ReactApplicationContext` and so on).
 Moreover, the generated class will now also implement the `TurboModule` interface for you.